fluidself/fluidself.org/_books/business/so-good-they-cant-ignore-you.md

 - **Step 3:** Define "Good".
 You need clear goals.

 - **Step 4:** Stretch and Destroy.
 Doing things we know how to do well is enjoyable, and that's exactly the opposite of what deliberate practice demands….
 Deliberate practice is above all an effort of focus and concentration.
 That is what makes it "deliberate," as distinct from the mindless playing of scales or hitting of tennis balls that most people engage in.
 This is what you should experience in your own pursuit of "good."
 If you're not uncomfortable, then you're probably stuck at an "acceptable level."
-Pushing past what's comfortable, however, is only one part of the deliberate-practice story; the other part is embracing honest feedback--even if it destroys what you thought was good.
+Pushing past what's comfortable, however, is only one part of the deliberate-practice story; the other part is embracing honest feedback—even if it destroys what you thought was good.

 - **Step 5:** Be Patient.

-**RULE #3: Turn Down a Promotion (Or, the Importance of Control)**
+### RULE #3: Turn Down a Promotion (Or, the Importance of Control)

 Giving people more control over what they do and how they do it increases their happiness, engagement, and sense of fulfillment.